EOSIO/eos/lstests/README.md

 Buffering only matters when there are multiple threads, for example, when creating multiple accounts in parallel, or when verifying a transaction asynchronously.

 For a writer, if `buffered=True`, it will be possible to keep information organized and make the log result human-readable.
 If `buffered=False`, logging will take place as soon as a line is ready.
 Multiple threads may log in an interleaving manner, unaware of each other's existence.
-In general, setting `buffered=False` will *not* reduce the entire logging time, but will keep the lines in a strict chronological order, though the information itself may not be human-readable.
+In general, setting `buffered=False` will *not* reduce the entire logging time, but will keep the lines in a strictly chronological order, though the information itself may not be human-readable.

 Note that, `buffered=True` only provides a possibility to buffer.
 Buffering does not happen automatically.
 A line of information will only be buffered when it is explicitly told to do so.